 Number of International Students: 4, 060

-Queen’s University is suitably situated in Kingston and a 10-minute walk to downtown and market square.
-The university is highly-ranked as one of the best medical universities in Canada for its exceptional student experience.
-It has the most clubs of any Canadian university as well as more than 220 international exchange programs.
+Queen’s University is situated in Kingston, a 10-minute walk to downtown and the market square.
+The university is highly ranked as one of the best medical universities in Canada for its exceptional student experience.
+It has the most clubs of any Canadian university and more than 220 international exchange programs.
 Not to mention a Harry Potter reading room.

-According to the Dean of the medical faculty, Queen's four-year Undergraduate Medical Program is designed to provide a variety of innovative learning opportunities that will prepare international students to be highly desired postgraduate trainees and outstanding practicing physicians.
+According to the Dean of the medical faculty, Queen's four-year Undergraduate Medical Program is designed to provide various innovative learning opportunities that will prepare international students to be highly desired postgraduate trainees and outstanding practicing physicians.

 Medical Education in Canada

-The medical education system in tertiary education is tied to Canada’s top hospitals, thus ensuring that medical students receive both the best theoretical and practical education.
-It also ensures that there is a consistent supply of medical students being funneled to Canada’s best hospitals where they have access to the best medical equipment.
+The medical education system in tertiary education is tied to Canada’s top hospitals, thus ensuring that medical students receive the best theoretical and practical education.
+It also ensures that a consistent supply of medical students is funneled to Canada’s best hospitals, where they have access to the best medical equipment.

 Why Study at a Medical University in Canada?